 Mt.
-Pisgah can be seen from downtown Asheville on a clear day.
+Pisgah on the Blue Ridge Parkway can be seen from downtown Asheville on a clear day.
 It's easy to pick out since it has a large transmission tower on the top!
-The popular 1.5 mile (one way) hike to the 5,721-foot summit is a great place to stop along the Parkway to stretch your legs.
-It's just 26 miles southwest of Asheville on the Blue Ridge Parkway
+It's just 26 miles southwest of downtown Asheville in the Pisgah National Forest.
+Enjoy panoramic views, including the best view of the famous Cold Mountain.
+Also find a restaurant, campground, craft store, and more.

 Pisgah Inn Restaurant

 The only restaurant on the Blue Ridge Parkway near Asheville (Milepost 408.6) provides panoramic mountain views from 5,000-ft. elevation.
 It is open April through October, 7 days a week, with breakfast at 7:30-9:30 AM, lunch at 11:30 AM-3 PM, and dinner at 5-9 PM.
 The diverse menu is reasonably priced.
 All meals require reservations.
 You can book only lunch up to 30 days in advance online.
 Breakfast and dinner are mainly for hotel guests, however, you can call the day of to check for availability.

 The Grazing Deer Café offers picnic items to enjoy on the property.
 Reservations for the Café are not required.

 Expect a wait on busy weeks and most of October.
 We love to stop there for a hearty breakfast before a hike - or pick up a picnic lunch to-go.
 Next door is a great craft gift shop.
 They also have overnight rooms, but they book up well in advance.

 A large observation deck outside the restaurant and gift shop provides panoramic mountain views for all to enjoy - completely accessible.